CosmWasm/docs-deprecated/dev-academy/develop-smart-contract/01-intro.md

 At this point, our template contract can accept the following two types of execute messages in JSON format, embedded in a `MsgExecuteContract` message:
 #### Increment

-An address can utilize the Increment function to increment the current count by 1.
+Any address can utilize the Increment function to increment the current count by 1.

 ```json
 {